Let me begin this post by saying I have more balls than brains.

 - Added more flour.
 Kneaded.
-Wondered why it was still sticking to my fingers.
+Wondered why the dough was still sticking to my fingers.

 - Added more flour.
 Kneaded.
 Watched another YouTube video.

 - Emptied the entire kilo of flour and opened another one.
 Kneaded.
-Began to doubt my latent talents as a baker.
+Began to doubt my latent talent as a baker.

 - Finally got the dough into manageable consistency.
 Ignored the fact that it was now the size of a soccer ball.